beeldengeluid/andernieuws-api/README.md

 - a data range

 The obtained clusters are retrieved as follows, given the search string and the date range:
-- The index is searched for all occurances of the search string within the speech transcript
+1. The index is searched for all occurances of the search string within the speech transcript
+2. All hits are grouped per news video (it's possible that the search word occurs multiple times within the news vide)
-- For each hit, the keywords occuring in a radius of 5 seconds around the spoken word are retrieved
+3. For all of the found occurances per news show, the keywords occurring in a radius of 5 seconds around the occurance are retrieved
-- Each retrieved cluster is grouped based on...
-TODO
+4. Finally based on the found keywords per news video, the data is grouped per keyword so that eventually the API returns instances as follows:

+topicData['KEYWORD'] = {
+	mediaItems['NEWS_PROGRAM_ID'] = [
+		{
+			topic  : 'KEYWORD',
+			videoUrl : 'URL TO NEWS VIDEO FILE', audioUrl : 'URL TO NEWS AUDIO FILE', date : 'DATE OF NEWS PROGRAM',
+			spokenAt : 'TIMES WITHIN NEWS PROGRAM THE KEYWORD IS UTTERED' }
+	]
+}